thautwarm/Site-32/src/Design/General-Programming-In-Julia-Language-From-An-Advanced-Standpoint.rst

 ----------------------

-Macro is one of the quite few ways to achieve code reuse, also the reason of why some programmer can be thousands of times more efficient than others.
+Macro is one of the quite few ways to achieve code reuse, also the reason of why some programmers can be thousands of times more efficient than others.

 .. code-block:: Julia